 Maria Luisa has an A section and B section, both of which are in major keys.
 The A section is upbeat in the key of A major and the B section is in the key of D major.

-In Maria Luisa, Lauro includes frequent dynamic shifts and slight tempo changes (poco rall and a tempo) throughout the piece.
-These markings and shifts gives the piece a “push and pull” sort of feeling, but in a beautiful and graceful way.
+In Maria Luisa, Lauro includes frequent dynamic shifts and slight tempo changes throughout the piece.
+These are indicated with the words poco rall and a tempo.
+This gives the piece a “push and pull” sort of feeling, but in a beautiful and graceful way.

 4 Valses Venezolano